 compared with a post-hoc approach.
 Again, RUDI has gone a long way in exploring these

+issues and successfully answering their challenge.
 What RUDI offers: the philosophical and practical issues for urban design and

 related subjects.